Crossbow-js/crossbow.github.io/_src/docs/run-your-first-task.md

 ---

-It important to know you can run tasks directly on the CLI like this as it can come in handy, but in reality you're going to want to [Define tasks in files](/docs/define-tasks-in-files)
+It important to know you can run tasks directly on the CLI like this, but in reality you're going to want to [Define tasks in files](/docs/define-tasks-in-files)